- Graduate Programs

-Computer and Information Sciences graduate Programs at Valparaiso University
+Computer and Information Sciences graduate programs at Lewis University

 Composition of students population for Computer and Information Sciences

-Computer and Information Sciences is projected to grow 12 percent from 2016 to 2026, faster than average for all occupations.
-Growth is expected due to the increasing use of integrated care.
-Median Pay for Computer and Information Sciences in 2016 was 135800$.
-The number of jobs were 352510.
+Computer and Information Sciences is projected to grow 11 percent from 2016 to 2026, faster than average for all occupations.
+Median pay for Computer and Information Sciences in 2018 was $151,150.
+The number of jobs were 457290.